jerdog/devops-human-factor-slidev/slides.md

 layout: section
 ---

-## Communication & teamwork breakdowns
+## Communication & Teamwork breakdowns

 <!--
 A multitude of factors can contribute to communication and teamwork breakdowns in the dynamic environment of software development.
 I'm sure everyone could come up with an example.
 Maybe you're sitting next to one right now... don't look, but blink twice if you can relate.
 What are some of the causes of communication breakdowns that you have seen (don't feel like you need to be specific)?